sfxcode/sapphire-core/demos/showcase/src/main/resources/markdown/TableValueController.md

-FXValueFactory usage in Tables created from FXML.
+FXTableValueFactory usage in Tables created from FXML.

 Shows simple Bindings and Expression Bindings.